in28minutes/spring-boot-master-class/README.md

 - Use **latest version** of Java
 - Use **latest version** of "Eclipse IDE for Enterprise Java Developers"
-- Remember: Spring Boot 3+ works only with JDK 17+
+- Remember: Spring Boot 3+ works only with Java 17+

 ### Installing Java